Natural Adhesion and Stability of the ChondroFiller Injection

 The Injection and Afterwards

-The clinician prepares the worn area and uses ultrasound to place the gel accurately.
-Because it is a non-surgical injection, recovery is usually simple — most people return to normal activities promptly, easing back into higher-impact activity as advised.
+The clinician prepares the worn area under ultrasound guidance and places the gel accurately into the defect.
+Patient positioning is important during application: the affected limb is orientated so that the defect is horizontal, preventing the liquid collagen from draining before it sets.
+Because ChondroFiller is a non-surgical injection — no theatre, no incision, no general anaesthetic — recovery is usually straightforward.
+Most people return to normal daily activities promptly, easing back into higher-impact activity as advised.

 Summary